osahinaero/autonomous-navigation/README.md

 # Autonomous Navigation

 ## Overview
-This project simulates an autonomous agent navigating a 2D grid with obstacles to reach a target location.
+I made this to simulate an autonomous agent navigating a 2D grid with obstacles to reach a target location.

-It explores three approaches:
+I compared three approaches:
 1. Greedy algorithm
 2. Greedy algorithm with memory
 3. A* pathfinding

----

 At each step, the agent evaluates possible moves and selects the best option based on:
 - grid boundaries
 - obstacle avoidance
 - distance to the target

----

 ##  Iterations